 Jack C. Beat Refinery DJ Instructor.
 Jack grew up in Penfield and played various instruments throughout the years including saxophone and viola.
 Jack enjoys a wide variety of music genres including hip-hop and his influences include Kanye West, Drake and J. Cole.
 Jack teaches scratching and mixing and is excited to work with and develop future DJ’s in Upstate New York in the Beat Refinery program.

-Joey S. Audio Engineer Intern.
+Joey S. Music Specialist.
 Joey is a student at SUNY Potsdam pursuing a Bachelor of Arts in Physics and Mathematics with a minor in Business of Music.
 Joey has years of experience in the realms of music production and audio engineering, but also enjoys playing and teaching drums, hand percussion and ukulele.
 Most of this experience has come from work as CEO of Madstop Records, a student-led record label at SUNY Potsdam.
 Teaching is also a large part of Joey’s life, as a group tutor at college in addition to volunteering for the Webster High-School Marching Band.
 Joey finds inspiration in a wide range of genres with favorite artists being The Voidz, Quelle Chris, The Drones, Mount Eerie, & Milo.

 Jory O. Music Specialist.
 Jory is a multi-instrumentalist who teaches piano, guitar, drums, bass, percussion and ukulele.
 Born and raised in Rochester, NY, Jory studied at St. Bonaventure University, earning a Bachelor of Arts in Music with a minor in Business.
 As a musician, Jory has been involved in several bands and ensembles, playing a variety of instruments across such genres as rock, metal, classical, and jazz.
 Jory has experience in individual teaching, performance, lighting design, and sound engineering.
 Among Jory’s musical influences are Rush, Dave Matthews Band, Between the Buried and Me, Muse, Portugal.
 The Man, and Pink Floyd.